What is cervical radiculopathy?

 Who gets cervical radiculopathy?

-Anyone can get a cervical radiculopathy.
+a cervical radiculopathy.
 As we age the discs between our vertebra lose water content and become narrowed.
 The bones in the spine then move closer together leading to bone spurs that can pinch a nerve.
 Disc injuries can also happen from an injury such as lifting something heavy.
 Even minor injuries can sometimes injure a disc.
 Poor lifting techniques can cause injury even if the load isn’t heavy.
 It is important to note that even though as we age degenerative changes occur in the neck, it does not usually lead to a cervical radiculopathy.

 How is the diagnosis for cervical radiculopathy made?